peteroupc/peteroupc.github.io/pseudocode.md

 In the pseudocode:

 * Divisions do not round to an integer.
 In programming languages in which division of two integers results in an integer, the right-hand side of the division must be converted to a floating-point number first.
-* The pseudocode shown doesn't cover all error handling that may be necessary in a particular implementation.
-Such errors may include overflow checking, bounds checking, division by zero, and checks for infinity.
+* The pseudocode shown is not guaranteed to cover all error handling that may be necessary in a particular implementation.
+Such errors may include overflow, out-of-bounds memory access, division by zero, and unexpected infinity values.
 Neither is the pseudocode guaranteed to yield high performance in a particular implementation, either in time or memory.

 <a id=License></a>
 ## License